logzio/public-api/cloudtrail/README.md

 # CloudTrail API

 ## General
-The CloudTrail API allows creating, updating, reading and .
+The CloudTrail API allows creating, updating, reading and deleting.
 During a create or update operation the CloudTrail credentials are validated.

 ## Limitations